We’re pleased to confirm our ongoing support of the London GAA Intermediate Football Championship.

 Chairman Sean Fitzpatrick said: “Numerous members of VGC’s workforce are of Irish heritage, and our sponsorship helps them to continue enjoying the game.
 It also encourages second-generation Irish to keep our culture and games alive.

 “Our sponsorship is part of our corporate social responsibility programme to support our local communities.
 We are also really interested in providing long-term sustainable employment to those wishing to pursue a career in the construction industry.
-We have many opportunities available on some of the UK’s flagship projects including HS2, Crossrail, nuclear and Highways England.”
+We have many opportunities available on some of the UK’s flagship projects including HS2, Crossrail, nuclear and National Highways.”

 Donal Corbett, chairperson of London GAA, said:

 We are grateful to VGC for their long-standing support of London GAA.